carbidethegreate/agentcoder/README.md

-# BotPad - Minimal GitHub Editor
+# BotPad - Minimal But Amazing GitHub Editor

 Drop these files over your current folder, then: